-With terraced rice fields and rolling hills coloured in vibrant hues of green, summer is an excellent time to explore Asuka.
+With terraced rice fields and rolling hills colored in vibrant hues of green, summer is an excellent time to explore Asuka.
 For those planning to cycle the area, autumn may offer a more agreeable climate.
-Rice paddies also turn a beautiful burnt golden colour in this season.
+Rice paddies also turn a beautiful burnt golden color in this season.
 If visiting in spring, don't miss the cherry blossom at Ishibutai Tumulus.

 Renting a bicycle is a leisurely way to take in the sights.
 Asuka Rental Cycle has several branches and visitors can return bicycles to any of them.
 The Akakame Loop Bus is another easy way to get around with one-day passes available.
 Groups may want to consider taking taxis, which can be caught from one of the nearby train stations.
 Tourist information offices like Nara Visitor Center & Inn can help arrange taxi charter, too.

 Although certain attractions are within walking distance of one another, renting a bicycle or making use of the local bus service is the best way to use time effectively.
 If you do decide to explore on two wheels, consider an electric battery-powered bicycle for help with some of the hills.

 Asuka Station is one of several stations in the area and the most centrally located.
 It can be reached on the Kintetsu Line in around an hour.
 Depending on where you want to visit, Okadera or Kashiharajingu-mae stations may be more convenient.